Frequently Asked Questions

 Back to top of page

-Buehler Ltd. published a great explanation of the various illumination
+Check out the great explanation of the various

-techniques in a Tech-Notes article written by their director
+techniques published by Buehler in a Tech-Notes article written by their director

 of research and technology, George Vander Voort.
-That article is reproduced
+It includes 15 accompanying micrographs.

 Back to top of page